fraktio/onnistuu-example/README.md

 ## This example is

 - not to be used as a basis for production forms
-- not a comprehensive look into onnistuu.fi api functionality
+- not a comprehensive look into Visma Sign api functionality
 - not rigorously tested
 - only tested on linux environments